 Sustainable Agricultural Development

-The farm, a community vegetable and fruit garden on CLCL grounds,is a model of modern and productive farming techniques.
+The farm is a community vegetable and fruit garden on CLCL grounds that teachers and parents manage.
+It is a model of modern and productive farming techniques.
 The farm helps to create a more sustainable community by providing seedlings to community members who can readily plant them in their small plots of land to generate a quicker, healthier harvest.
-Students who manage the farm gain entrepreneurial skills.
 The farm also produces food that supplements the meal program for 100 students participating in REAP's literacy programs.

-REAP recognizes the obstacles Rwandan girls face and strives to empower them to become self-sufficient, engaged, confident, respected, and empowered community members.
-In that regard, REAP offers several programs, including Girl Guides, which teaches entrepreneurial skills through the Piglet Project; and the TUSEME (To Speak Out) Club and Sexual Health and Reproduction Education (SHRE), an advocacy and messaging effort focused on sexuality, pregnancy, and HIV prevention, topics presented through community performance and discussions.
+REAP recognizes the obstacles Rwandan girls face and strives to build their leadership skills.
+In that regard, REAP offers several programs, including Girl Guides, which teaches entrepreneurial skills through the Piglet Project, in which girls raise and sell piglets towards financial independence; and the TUSEME (To Speak Out) Club and Sexual Health and Reproduction Education (SHRE), an advocacy and messaging effort focused on sexuality, pregnancy, and HIV prevention, topics presented through community performance and discussions.

 Adult Kinyarwanda Literacy

 The CLCL is the site of two weekly weekend classes, each with 22 students and led by expert reading and writing instructors, that help adult community members become proficient in reading, writing, and mathematics.